 Vøringsfossen Waterfall is Norway’s most famous waterfall and is visible from the road between Eidfjord by the Hardangerfjord and the Hardangervidda Mountain Plateou.
 Map to use: Eidfjord 1:50000.

 Follow an old and abandoned (closed) road for around 300 meters where you leave the abandoned road (see sign where the trail starts) and continue along the trail in the forest and then eastwards along the Måbødalen Valley, on the south side of the river Bjoreio.

 The trail is rocky and the terrain is rugged and hilly, and it can be slippery and difficult to walk in rainy weather or after it has been raining.
 After about one kilometer, you arrive at the suspension bridge.
 Here the trail and the rocks are slippery due to the moisture coming from the waterfall.
 Be careful.
-NOTE!
-The bridge is now closed due to safety, it is unsafe and forbidden to cross the bridge!
+This is where the hike ends.

 From the south side of the bridge, there is a great view further into the valley and to Vøringsfossen and the other waterfalls cascading down from the vertical cliffs.
 It is a wonderful experience to be down in the valley and experience, feel and hear the raw nature up close.
 Here it is not only the waterfalls that are rushing, you can also feel the blood rushing when you are in these elements.